FabianRechsteiner/geogirafe/README.md

 **Please note that GeoGirafe is at its very beginning, can strongly evolve and is therefore not intended for the moment to be used by people other than developers or contributors.**

+A demo instance of GeoGirafe can be tested here: [https://geogirafe.paloo.fr](https://geogirafe.paloo.fr).

 ## Goal

 The goal of GeoGirafe is to allow the easy implementation of a stable, efficient and secure geoportal.
 GeoGirafe is also meant to be easily extensible, by allowing users to integrate their own plugins.